Let’s get you started with your first GolfMCP project from scratch.

 Set up authentication

-from golf.auth.helpers import get_provider_token
+from golf.auth import get_api_key

 4